WezYoung/SEmethodsCoursework/use-cases/use-case-7.md

 ### Success End Condition

-A report is available for the user to provide to the organisation.
+A report is available for the user to provide to the organisation which displays people, people living in cities and people not living in cities.

 ### Failed End Condition